-In truth, you’re never likely to encounter either a 1 or 10 mattress because both would be super-uncomfortable.
-The softest mattresses that are actually available fall between 3 and 5, and a person of average weight would expect to sink around 1.5-3 inches into them.
+In truth, you’re unlikely to encounter either a one or 10 mattress because both would be incredibly uncomfortable.
+The softest mattresses that are available fall between three and five, and a person of average weight would expect to sink around 1.5 - three inches into them.

-A medium mattress is between 6 and 7, and an average person would expect to sink around 1-2 inches into one.
-And a firm mattress is between 7.5 and 9, where you’re basically lying on top and not sinking in very much at all.
+A medium mattress is between six and seven, and an average person would expect to sink around 1-2 inches into one.
+A firm mattress is between 7.5 and nine, where you’re basically lying on top and not sinking in very much at all.

-Please note, though, that this system is not as precise as, say, shoe sizes.
-Different companies have different idea of what, say, a 6.5 level of firmness feels like, which can be frustrating for both consumers and mattress reviewers alike.
-But it does give you a broad idea that a mattress is, for example, closer to medium-firm than very soft, or very firm.
+Please note, though, this system is not as precise as, say, shoe sizes.
+Different companies have different ideas of mattress firmness, for example, a 6.5 level of firmness from Emma might be different than that from Simba.
+This can be frustrating for both consumers and mattress reviewers alike but it does give you a broad idea whether a mattress is closer to medium-firm than very soft or very firm.

 With all that in mind, how do you determine which level of firmness is right for you?

-The level of firmness you require in a mattress will vary according to a number of factors.
-The first is your sleeping position.
-If you’re a back sleeper, you’ll want to avoid a very soft mattress.
+The level of firmness you need in a mattress will vary according to a number of factors.
+The first is your sleep position.
+If you’re a back sleeper, you’ll want to avoid a soft mattress.
 That’s because your shoulders and legs will sink into it, creating a curved spine that is likely to cause you pain and discomfort over time (this is known as anterior pelvic tilt).

-Conversely, if you’re a side sleeper, you’ll want to avoid a very firm mattress, as it will put too much pressure on your hips and shoulders.
+Conversely, if you’re a side sleeper, you’ll want to avoid a firm mattress, as it will put too much pressure on your hips and shoulders.
 You’re better off with a softer mattress that allows these parts of your body to sink into the mattress a little more.
-(This is what mattress experts mean when they talk about “good pressure relief”.)
 That said, you still don’t want to go too soft, because then you run the risk of poor spinal alignment, which can be just as bad for your health.

 Besides sleeping position, another important factor is your body weight.
 The heavier you are, the firmer you'll need your mattress to be to support you properly, and vice-versa.